ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

 ``M``       | **MASTER PID.**
             | Master ID (e.g. NHS number).

+            (a) The first such value encountered for any patient will be recorded as their MPID.

-            | The field will be hashed with the master PID hasher.
+            (b) If the field is not omitted, it will be hashed with the MPID hasher.
+You cannot specify another :ref:`alter_method
+                <dd_alter_method>`.

 ``!``       | **OPT OUT.**
             | This field is used to mark that the patient wishes to opt out